Wilcoxon Rank Sum (Mann Whitney-U) in R

 Available R packages

-There are three main implementations of the Wilcoxon rank sum test in R.
+There are two main implementations of the Wilcoxon rank sum test in R.

 # x, y are two unpaired vectors.
 Do not necessary need to be of the same length.